-- 1. That representatives approve the criteria for growth and falling rolls for 2024/25 detailed in Appendix A. - 2.
-That representatives note the minor housekeeping updates to the policy pack in Appendix A which will apply from 1 April 2024. - 3.
-That representatives note the removal of Split Sites policy from the policy pack in Appendix A which will apply from 1 April 2024.
+- 1. That representatives approve the continuation of the existing criteria for growth and falling rolls for 2025/26 detailed in Appendix A. - 2.
+That representatives approve funding principles for displaced pupils specific to proposed 31 August 2025 school closures. - 3.
+That representatives note the minor housekeeping updates to the policy pack in Appendix A which will apply from 1 April 2025.